tickBit/Blazor-dotnet/README.md

 My first Blazor app.

 - users can be registered to users
-- logged in user can add, edit and view his/her notes
+- logged in user can add, edit, delete and view his/her notes
 - user can delete his/her profile, a Bootstrap Modal is used to confirm the action
 - pagination implemented (4 notes / page)